mbenaricha/larabuild/README.md

 ## Introduction
-This project let you kno what vars and constants are used by clients, with a search engine.
+This project let you know what vars and constants are used by clients, with a search engine.
 This project provides a docker set up.
 Using docker is not mandatory but it's better to have consistencies between developers.
 It makes the project usable really fast
 If you don't use docker, you must install php 7.2+, node and nginx.
 If you use docker, you have to install docker and docker-compose.
 You can find the install documentation here :